SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Multiple different delays add up, and they should be minimized.
 - In 2023 very often that juniors would show up before seniors, and this is extremely optically bad for seniors to look 'unserious'.
 - making 1 person wait for 5 more people to show up before starting AP prep is a massive delay for the first person, even if they consent when asked, "Are you okay waiting a bit for 5 people?"
 - In 2023, after juniors had shown up, the seniors would still take quite some time to choose a suitable motion for juniors.
-A lot of time is taken to filter a motion cause they also needed
+A lot of time is taken to filter a motion cause they also needed to not give juniors motions motions which they didn't understand.

 The obvious solutions to this are:
 1. Do whatever it takes to show up as early as possible or have someone there to get things going.